Recipe Overview

 - ½ teaspoon baking soda

-- ¾ teaspoon salt
+- ¾ teaspoon kosher salt

-- ¼ teaspoon cinnamon
+- ¼ teaspoon ground cinnamon

-- ¼ teaspoon nutmeg
+- ¼ teaspoon ground nutmeg

-- 2 large eggs
+- 2 large eggs, at room temperature

 - 1 teaspoon vanilla extract

-For the Cinnamon Topping:
+Cinnamon Topping:

-- ⅓ cup brown sugar 70 grams
+- ⅓ cup (71g) brown sugar

 - ½ teaspoon ground cinnamon

-- 1 tablespoon butter melted
+- 1 tablespoon butter, melted

-- Pinch of salt
+- pinch of kosher salt

-For the Glaze:
+Glaze:

-- ⅓ cup powdered sugar 40 grams
+- ⅓ cup (60g) powdered sugar

-- 1 –2 tablespoons milk
+- 1 –2 tablespoons milk of choice

 Instructions

-- Add the wet ingredients to dry ingredients and gently mix with a rubber spatula until combined.
+- Add the wet ingredients to the dry ingredients and gently mix with a rubber spatula until combined.
 Pour the batter into the prepared cake pan.

-- Bake cake for 30-35 minutes, until golden brown and a toothpick inserted into the middle comes out clean.
-Let the cake cool in the pan for 10-15 minutes, then transfer it to a wire rack to cool completely.
+- Bake the cake for 30-35 minutes, until golden brown and a toothpick inserted into the center comes out clean.

 Notes